-But, as Berkeley observes, to assert that there is a resemblance between two things, we have to be able to perceive both of them, and compare those perceptions.
+But, as Berkeley observes, to assert that there is a resemblance between two things, we have to be able to perceive both of them and compare those perceptions.

-On the empiricist's view, we are stuck on one side of the comparison.
+On Locke's view, we are stuck on one side of the comparison.

-Furthermore, Locke admits that the real objects are not available to our senses, that the secondary qualities arise from the interaction between our sensory apparatus and the insensible portions of matter.
+Furthermore, Locke admits that the real objects are not available to our senses, that the secondary qualities are mere artefacts of the interaction between our sensory apparatus and the insensible portions of matter.